efwatts/LRP_Troubleshooting/19_LRP_summary/README.md

 - Overall DEG results
 - Raw and normalized counts matrices

+## `DRIMSeq` breakdown
+Steps in DRIMSeq script:
+	1. Loads data:
+	•	Transcript-level counts (raw counts per isoform).
+	•	Transcript annotation and gene mapping (to group isoforms by gene).
+	•	Sample metadata (WT or Q157R group).
+	2. PCA plot:
+	•	A preliminary check to visualize sample similarity and variance structure in transcript expression.
+	3. Prepares data:
+	•	Aggregates isoforms by gene and formats for analysis.
+	•	Filters out transcripts and genes with very low expression.
+	4. Estimates precision:
+	•	Estimates how consistent transcript proportions are across replicates, modeling biological variation.
+	5. Fits a Dirichlet-Multinomial model:
+	•	This models how transcript counts are distributed within each gene and group.
+	6. Tests for DTU:
+	•	Uses a likelihood ratio test to compare models:
+	•	Null model: transcript usage is the same across WT and Q157R.
+	•	Full model: transcript usage may differ between WT and Q157R.
+	•	If the full model fits significantly better, it suggests DTU for that gene.

+ DRIMSeq Output:
+	•	gene_results: Gene-level p-values and adjusted p-values.
+These tell you which genes show DTU.
+	•	tx_results: Transcript-level p-values.
+These tell you which specific transcripts contribute most to the DTU.
+	•	Plots: Visualizations of how transcript usage proportions vary by condition.

 Here is an AI generated summary of this step: <br />
 ### Script Summaries
 #### 19_diff_transcript_expression.py